k-stz/goboomah/README.md

 # Concepts

 ## ECS - Entity component system
-use this for spire mangement, rendering, control
+use this to management components sprite mangement, rendering, control

 Sources:
 - "How to build animations with ebiten using the ECS pattern" https://co0p.github.io/posts/ecs-animation/

-- "Entity Component System | Game Engine series" by the Cherno https://www.youtube.com/watch?v=Z-CILn2w9K0 Summary: Great problem desciption of what problem ECS solves.
-Starting with the struggle of inheritence based system, then an improvement of Entity with a Components vector as a field, which has a leg up on inheritence (composition over inheritence) but suffers performnace hits due to no cache hits!
-Finally to a data-driven approach of ECS: associating a bunch of components by an Entity-ID.
+- "Entity Component System | Game Engine series" by "the Cherno" https://www.youtube.com/watch?v=Z-CILn2w9K0 Summary: Great problem desciption of what problem ECS solves.
+Starting with the struggle of inheritence based system, then an improvement using Entity with a Components vector as a field, which has a leg up on inheritence (composition over inheritence) but suffers performnace hits due to no cache hits, as its an array of pointers!
+    - Finally to a data-driven approach of ECS: associating a bunch of components by an Entity-ID.
 Where each components is part of an array, such that it has data locatlity and the associated lookup is problably a tree on those pure components type arrays.

 ## tilemap
 Use this for the stage representation

+## Collision Detection / Response Libary
+- Using SolarLune's Resolv library.

+Objects that require physics-based collision detection and response will be managed using the Resolv library.
+Each object is assigned a bounding box, circle, or convex polygon and placed in a 2D space.
+This space is divided into cells, allowing for efficient collision detection.
+Instead of checking every object against every other object (which would have a worst-case performance of `O(n²)`), the system only checks objects within neighboring cells, significantly improving performance.

+Spatial Partitioning and Complexity: Recognizing that objects usually interact with nearby objects, we can use a common pattern to group them for efficient lookup and manipulation.
+This technique is known as spatial partitioning (https://gameprogrammingpatterns.com/spatial-partition.html).

+As is commmon in computer science, this optimization involves a **space-time tradeoff**: We trade **CPU cycles (time) for memory (Space)**, by organizing the collision space into a more efficiently searchable memory construct.
+This can reduces collision detection complexity from a native implementation needing O(n²) to an O(n log n) using quadtree and even O(1) for Spatial hashing in the best case!

+> Complexity: Why `O(n log n)`:
+- if using a quadtree, inserting and retreiving each object takges `O(log n)`
+- Doing this fo rn objects takes `O(n log n)` total complexity in the worst case
+- However for uniform grids or hashing it can be closer to `O(n)` in practice (n Objects each needing just `O(1)`!)

+Different types of game objects can have different collision responses, even if they share the same bounding shape.
+To achieve this, "tags" (resolv.tags) are used.
+For example, an object can be set to only detect collisions with objects tagged as "TagWall."
+When a collision is detected, the object is displaced just enough to prevent penetration, ensuring it only touches the wall instead of passing through it.
+This displacement is calculated using the Minimal Translation Vector (MTV), a core feature of the library.
+The MTV allows for smooth interactions, such as a player character "hugging" a wall without getting stuck or tunneling through it.

 # Licenses / Credit
 ## Assets